botpress/readme/docs/STUDIO/interface/copy-to-bot.md

 metadata:
   robots: index
 ---
-The Copy to Bot feature allows you to duplicate the configuration of a source bot into another target bot.
+The Copy to Bot feature allows you to duplicate the configuration of a bot into another bot.

 ### Use Cases

-This feature is useful in several scenarios:
+This feature is useful in couple scenarios:

 **Development, Staging, and Production Environments**: